Bond dimension witnesses and the structure of homogeneous matrix product states: Exploring

 where $f(\omega,A)$ is a homogeneous polynomial of the components of $\omega$ (with degree 1) and $A$ (with degree $m$).
 A comfortable possibility is to take $\omega,A$ real and the trivial weight $w(\omega,A)=1$.
 Defining $t\equiv \dim(\H^{MPS}_{D,m})$, our task is to find a set of polynomials $\{f_i\}_{i=1}^t$ such that $\braket{f^{MPS}_i}{f^{MPS}_j}=\delta_{ij}$ and $\sp\{\ket{f_i^{MPS}}\}=\H^{MPS}_{D,m}$.
 This can be seen equivalent to diagonalizing the kernel

-and taking the eigenvectors (polynomials) with non-zero eigenvalue.
+on a basis of homogeneous polynomials of degree $1$ in $\omega$ and $m$ in the entries of $A$ and taking the eigenvectors (polynomials) with non-zero eigenvalue.

-Alternatively, we can simply sequentially generate real random $D\times D$ matrices $\omega^j, A^j_1,...,A^j_d$ and use them to define the sequence of random MPS $(\ket{\psi(\omega^j,A^j,m)})_j$.
-Exploiting the fact that the overlap between two MPS can be computed efficiently, one can apply a Gram-Schmidt process to the previous sequence of MPS, thus obtaining an orthonormal basis for $\H^{MPS}_{D,m}$, whose elements are finite linear combinations of MPS.
+Alternatively, we can simply sequentially generate real random $D\times D$ matrices $\omega^j, A^j_1,...,A^j_d$ and use them to define the sequence of random hMPS $(\ket{\psi(\omega^j,A^j,m)})_j$.
+Exploiting the fact that the overlap between two hMPS can be computed efficiently, one can apply a Gram-Schmidt process to the previous sequence of hMPS, thus obtaining an orthonormal basis for $\H^{MPS}_{D,m}$, whose elements are finite linear combinations of hMPS.